 Since the complex $\CoNerve(\mathcal{M}_Q)$ is a flag complex, it is entirely determined by its $1$-skeleton.
 In particular, every contraction in the tower is an \emph{edge contraction} in the underlying graph: when two clusters $C_i$ and $C_j$ merge at scale $c$, the vertex $C_j$ is identified with $C_i$ in the $1$-skeleton.
 This is the elementary contraction $(C_i, C_j) \mapsto C_i$ in the sense of Dey et al.~\cite{dey2014computing}.

-We convert resulting simplicial tower into a filtration using the \emph{coning} technique~\cite{kerber2019barcodes,dey2014computing}, which replaces each contraction with a sequence of simplex inclusions that preserve the barcode.
-Given a contraction $(u, v) \mapsto u$ in a complex $K$, the cone $u * \overline{\mathrm{St}}(v, K)$ is added to $K$, after which $v$ and all its incident simplices become free faces.
+We convert the resulting simplicial tower into a filtration using the \emph{coning} technique~\cite{kerber2019barcodes,dey2014computing}, which replaces each contraction with a sequence of simplex inclusions that preserve the barcode.
+Each contraction $(u, v) \mapsto u$ in a complex $K$ is replaced with the inclusion of the cone $u * \overline{\mathrm{St}}(v, K)$ (Fig. ~\ref{fig:conning}).
 The key optimization of~\cite{kerber2019barcodes} is to cone only over the \emph{active} closed star and to choose the representative (between $u$ and $v$) that minimizes the number of added simplices.

 Given that we have a flag complex we apply the coning procedure on the $1$-skeleton: coning a vertex $v$ into $u$ adds edges from $u$ to every active neighbor of $v$ that is not already adjacent to $u$.
 The resulting weighted graph encodes the $1$-skeleton of the equivalent filtration.